Wichis2001/DemoGifApp/README.md

 # GifsApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.6.
+This project permits you search any gifs that you want, through API of API Giphy.

 ## Development server